Don PasqualeBy Gaetano Donizetti

 Price €55 p.p. excl. €3.50 sales commission per order.

 You can also dine informally at the Opera.
-The informal dining option consists of a Picnic box Middle by Mezze of Waterford.
+The informal dining option consists of a Picnic box by Mezze of Waterford.
 Informal dining takes place in the lower garden beside the main hospitality area.
-Advance booking essential and must be pre-booked and pre-paid on this website (at time of ticket purchase or later) or through our boxoffice , at least 3 days before the performance.
+Advance booking essential and must be pre-booked and pre-paid on this website (at time of ticket purchase or later) or through our boxoffice, at least 5 days before the performance.
 The option to purchase will be presented to you at the time of purchasing tickets online.

-Please note that our restaurant and bars will be open pre opera in Lismore Castle Gardens from 6pm, and throughout the 45 minute interval.No admission is granted to castle garden or grounds without an opera ticket.
+Please note that the gardens at Lismore Castle are open to Opera patrons from 5:30pm.
+Our bar in the stretch tent will be open from 5:30pm with our restaurant open from 6pm, and throughout the 45 minute interval.No admission is granted to castle garden or grounds without an opera ticket.
 Dining and bars are open to opera guests only.
 Guests are not allowed to bring food and drinks into the gardens.

-Pre-order your wines to accompany your festival feasts here when wine lists are finalised.
-Additional wine can be purchased on the night.
+Pre-order your wines to accompany your festival feasts here Additional wine can be purchased on the night.

 Your Evening At The Opera